 - Sit down with the recipient, listen and discuss interests, hobbies etc.

-- Weekly Visits – Just one hour a week
+- Make weekly visits – just one hour a week

-- Your interests, experience or studies can be matched with a recipient who shares similar
+- Share your interests, experience or studies for matching with a recipient who shares similar

 - Provide exceptional service, respect, kindness and be caring